Bicycle Accidents

 Every year, Missouri residents take nearly 20 million bicycle trips, and 2 million residents ride a bicycle regularly sharing the road with other motorists.
 And, every year, thousands of bicycle accidents occur.

-Driver negligence and reckless driving by motorists are often the cause of bicycle accidents; defective bike components is another.
-But even with the protection provided by biking gear, biking laws, biking lanes, and more, bicycles still lack the frame of a car making riders more vulnerable to serious, life-threatening injuries.
+Driver negligence and reckless driving by motorists are often the cause of bicycle accidents; defective bike components are another.
+But even with the protection provided by bike lanes, safety gear, and traffic laws, bicyclists still lack the protection of a car frame, making riders more vulnerable to serious, life-threatening injuries.

 • Driving under the influence of drugs or alcohol